 The Good News in Short Interest

-We study the information content in short interest data using NASDAQ-listed stocks from 1988 to 2004.
-We show that stocks with relatively high short interest subsequently experience negative abnormal returns.
-However, this effect is generally limited to larger stocks and is of debatable economic significance.
-In contrast, we find that intensively traded stocks with low short interest experience both statistically and economically significant positive abnormal returns.
-These positive returns are much larger (in absolute value) and more persistent than the negative returns observed for highly shorted stocks.
-Because we show that stocks with greater short interest are less mispriced, we provide support for the hypothesis that short selling promotes market efficiency.
-However, we also show that positive information in publicly-available short interest data is only slowly incorporated into prices, thereby raising a significant market efficiency issue.
-Our results also cast serious doubt on existing theories of the impact of short sale constraints.
+We study the information content in monthly short interest using NYSE-, AMEX-, and NASDAQ-listed stocks from 1988 to 2005.
+We show that stocks with relatively high short interest subsequently experience negative abnormal returns, but the effect can be transient and of debatable economic significance.
+In contrast, we find that relatively heavily traded stocks with low short interest experience both statistically and economically significant positive abnormal returns.
+These positive returns are often larger (in absolute value) than the negative returns observed for heavily shorted stocks.
+Because stocks with greater short interest are priced more accurately, our results suggest that short selling promotes market efficiency.
+However, we show that positive information associated with low short interest, which is publicly available, is only slowly incorporated into prices, which raises a broader market efficiency issue.
+Our results also cast doubt on existing theories of the impact of short sale constraints.

 Keywords: short sales, short interest, short sale constraints, market efficiency

 JEL Classification: G12, G14